UntwistedApple/Smart-Bartender/README.md

 More incoming and regularily updated!
 If you want to add something.
 Do it.
 I maintain this repo normally.
 Thanks.

+Attention: By default the LED strip is deactivated.
+Just uncomment the line 110 to activate the normal LED function.

 # Smart Bartender with Adafruit SSD1306